LSDRM/DualPressure-Thermocouple_forVMCGUI/README.md

 ## Hardware installation process
 1. Choose the standard you'll use between RS485 or RS422.
-   - I strongly recommend using the RS422 standard since the RS485 isn't optimal for this purpose, and the connectors provided by the schematic (micro USB board-to-wire) are not easy to handsolder.
+   - I strongly recommend using the RS422 standard since the RS485 isn't optimal for this purpose, the connectors provided by the schematic (micro USB board-to-wire) are not easy to handsolder, and the RS485 version isn't up to date.
 A USB-to-UART module have been provided under the RS422 standard, but still not tested at this date (15/04/2024).
 2. List the components you'll need to make the electronic boards

 ## Software installation process